deRegent/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-I was able to build a pipeline which performed well on the first video, and almost performed well on the challenge videos.
+I was able to build a pipeline which performed well on the first video, and performed well on some parts of challenge videos.

 However, I faced such issues as incorrect lane border detection in challenge videos, because sometimes oversaturation of road corners and straigh lines of a road boundary were mistaken with lane borders by algorithm.
 By analysing test images, which I exctracted from challenge videos, I was able to visually identify lanes on the "bird-eye" type of image, but histogram + polyfit method did not perform well, because it did not account the shape of the line.
 To improve this situation I can use some methods of shape detection, which I can then apply to all of the possible "starts of a line" in histogram and pick the best.
 It should remove some problems in video #3.